 This sedum roof was just planted but it’s already so pretty.
 Be sure your shed can safely hold the weight of a green roof.

-For an alternate way, see how I added a roof of flowers to my mini greenhouse.
+For an alternate way, see how I added a roof of flowers to my mini greenhouse with a shoe organizer.

 This would a really plain shed if not for the details.
 If you get a basic builder shed, you can always dress it up.